 The main goal is increasing Jack Wolfskin’s exposure in North America by making consumers aware of a brand that, in many ways, remains a startup in North America, though it is celebrating its 40th anniversary globally in 2021.

-“It’s less of a challenge and more of an opportunity in my eyes,” she says.
+“It’s less of a challenge and more of an opportunity in my eyes,” she said.
 “There are a lot of folks here who have traveled to Europe where Jack Wolfskin has a strong presence, so they know the brand.
 That bodes well in terms of building awareness.
 On social media, someone will see an ad and post, ‘This is the brand in Germany that I used to love.’
 All of a sudden, we have free advertising and brand validation.
 That’s what’s fun about being with the brand right now—to see it go through growth and evolution.”

 Something else that’s fun for Seung: seeing obstacles and finding a way over, around, or through them.
 All with an unwavering belief in herself and her team.

 “It’s been a busy and challenging year,” she said, “but very satisfying.”